tushardhole/deep-copy/README.md

 1. Node 5.4.0 and greater

-## Example
+## Example use in ES6
 Install esclone using,

     npm install --savedev esclone

-To use in any file add impport esclone,
+To use in any file add import for esclone as below,

     import esclone from "esclone";

-And then use,
+And then use in code as below,

     const rockysGrandFather = {
       name: "Rockys grand father",